 Authoritative server -- A system that responds to DNS queries with information about zones for which it has been configured to answer with the AA flag in the response header set to 1.
 It is a server that has authority over one or more DNS zones.

 Authoritative data -- All of the RRs attached to all of the nodes from the top node of the zone down to leaf nodes or nodes above cuts around the bottom edge of the zone.
-(Quoted from Section 4.2.1 of RFC 1034) It is noted that this definition might inadvertently also include any NS records that appear in the zone, even those that might not truly be authoritative because there are identical NS RRs below the zone cut.
+(RFC 1034, section 4.2.1) It is noted that this definition might inadvertently also include any NS records that appear in the zone, even those that might not truly be authoritative because there are identical NS RRs below the zone cut.
 This reveals the ambiguity in the notion of authoritative data, because the parent-size NS records authoritatively indicate the delegation, even though they are not themselves authoritative data.

 Delegation -- The process by which a separate zone is created in the name space beneath the apex of a given domain.
 Delegation happens when an NS RRset is added in the parent zone for the child origin, and a corresponding zone apex is created at the child origin.

 Glue records -- Resource records which are not part of the authoritative data, and are address resource records for the servers listed in the message.
 They contain data that allows access to name servers for subzones.
-(Definition from RFC 1034, section 4.2.1)
+(RFC 1034, section 4.2.1)

 Resource Record Set (RRset) -- A set of resource records with the same label, class and type, but with different data.
 (RFC 2181)